barabasz/resources/zsh/conditional-expressions.md

+# zsh Conditional Expressions

-A _[conditional expression](https://zsh.sourceforge.io/Doc/Release/Conditional-Expressions.html)_ is used with the \[\[ compound command to test attributes of files and to compare strings.
+A **conditional expression** is used with the \[\[ compound command to test attributes of files and to compare strings.
 Each expression can be constructed from one or more of the following unary or binary expressions:

 Example: